 Child Adolescent and Needs and Strengths (CANS), and Adult Needs and Strengths Assessment are completed on clients that are served through Specialty Mental Health services.
 Beneficiary Satisfaction Surveys are completed for all Mental Health services.
-Prevention and Early Intervention programs have a variety of effectiveness measures that have been added in FY 17/18.
+Prevention and Early Intervention programs have varying effectiveness measures that have been added in FY 17/18.